rywible/wrela6/docs/design/parser-design.md

 diagnostics are cross-stack concerns used by parser, semantic analysis, tooling, and later back-end stages.

-The `tests` tree should mirror source module boundaries as those boundaries move.
-When lexer code moves from `src/lexer` to `src/frontend/lexer`, lexer tests should move from broad legacy locations into matching frontend-focused paths.
-New parser and syntax tests should follow the same pattern so future readers can map source modules to tests without archaeology.
+The `tests` tree mirrors source module boundaries.
+Lexer code has moved from `src/lexer` to `src/frontend/lexer`, and lexer tests have moved into matching frontend-focused paths.
+New parser and syntax tests follow the same pattern so readers can map source modules to tests without archaeology.

 ```text